 If you have a judogi, please feel free to wear it to class.
 If you do not have a karategi or a judogi, just wear loose, comfortable clothes until you can obtain a uniform.
 If you have previous rank, you are welcome to wear any earned ranked that you can document, but bear in mind that you will be learning a new system, and be expected to learn the syllabus accordingly.

-Chris also teaches the short form of Yang style Taiji and several Qigong forms on Tuesdays, Thursdays and Saturday mornings in Washington Park, close to the band shell at 8:00a.m.
+Chris also teaches the Yang style Taiji short form and both the Eight Brocades and the Yi Jin Jing Qigong forms on Tuesdays, Thursdays and Saturday mornings in Washington Park, close to the band shell at 8:00a.m.